-Rfl.
+Rfn.
 William Henry Rogers (1895 – 1918)

 His family would remember him as a very loving and special man who would always be happy to accommodate people if they needed advice or help.
-In the years following the war his relatives would take an active part in the annual Remembrance ceremony held at the Platt War Memorial.
+In the years following the war, his relatives would take an active part in the annual Remembrance Day Ceremony held at the Platt War Memorial.